 The projects can be viewed as a chance to propose a non-critical design challenge and see if the students can help you out.

 It is expected that projects will offer sufficient scope for students to further develop their skills in design, building and testing of hardware as well as software systems to meet target specifications of the project.
 However, keep in mind that, while these are excellent students, they are yet to complete their engineering course and still have much to learn.

 All students majoring in Electrical and Electronic Engineering (EEE) at the University of Melbourne are required to undertake a Capstone Project in their final year of study.
 Industry-based projects are conducted in small teams (typically two or three students) under the supervision of an industry supervisor and a member of academic staff.
 Projects are undertaken over a full academic year (March-October) and count as 25% of a full-time workload during this time, with some breaks for examinations and non-teaching periods.
 Facilities and resources are provided by the Department although use of industry facilities is encouraged.
 An agreement is entered into at the start of the project that assigns all project Intellectual Property (IP) to the industry partner.
 At the end of the project, the students will produce a written report, an oral report and a presentation at the end-of-year public exhibition, known as Endeavour.

 Industry Engagement in Capstone Projects

-The EEE department welcomes engineers from industry who are interested in supporting the department’s capstone project programme by supervising industry-based projects.
-This document is aimed at facilitating potential industry supervisors to propose projects that would be suitable for inclusion in the Capstone Project programme.
-It describes the student academic background, laboratory facilities, supervision arrangements, assessment procedures, intellectual property agreements and EHS requirements of the programme.
+The Department of Electrical and Electronic Engineering welcomes engineers from industry who are interested in supporting the department’s capstone project program by supervising industry-based projects.
+This document is aimed at facilitating potential industry supervisors to propose projects that would be suitable for inclusion in the Capstone Project program.
+It describes the student academic background, laboratory facilities, supervision arrangements, assessment procedures, intellectual property agreements and EHS requirements of the program.